Moir\'e magnetism in a bilayer Ising model: Methods

 In van der Waals materials, the interlayer coupling strength is typically much weaker than that within layers, $J' \ll J$.
 In order to work with reasonably sized lattices and observe the crossover to the domain state, we consider values $J' = \mathcal{O}(J)$.
 We show in Sec.~\ref{sec:Cross} that this is valid as we can extrapolate along the crossover boundary to smaller $J'$ and larger moiré unit cells.

 We study the model using classical Monte Carlo simulations with both Metropolis single-spin and Swendsen Wang cluster updates.
 In the low-temperature ordered regime, equilibration is achieved by local rearrangements of domain walls and by tunneling domains between layers.
 These processes are not efficiently sampled by cluster algorithms at low-temperatures, where typical cluster sizes span the entire system.
 Single spin-flip updates allow these local processes and are thus better suited for equilibrating the domain state.
-For the ordering transition at higher temperatures, cluster updates are preferred.
+For the ordering transition at higher temperatures, cluster updates are effective despite the frustrated interactions.
 Simulations are performed on square lattices of size $L$ with periodic boundary conditions in both spatial directions for both layers.

-The moiré modulation is implemented differently for the strained and twisted bilayers.
-For the strained bilayer, the two layers are constructed with different lattice constants.
-The bottom layer has unit lattice spacing, while the top layer has lattice constant $a > 1$, resulting in a reduced number of spins in the strained layer in a finite sized system.
-Note that this is biaxial strain and preserves the square-lattice rotational symmetry.
-As a consequence, spins in different layers are no longer in one-to-one correspondence.
-The interlayer exchange is therefore defined between all pairs of spins whose in-plane separation lies within a cutoff radius $r_c$, with the displacement vector entering the coupling function $\Phi(\mathbf{u})$.
-To further enforce locality within the cutoff region, we screen the coupling function between spins $\sigma_i$,$\sigma_j$ with an exponential $\exp(-|\mathbf{r}_{ij}|/r_c)$.
-This construction produces a perfectly periodic moiré pattern while explicitly breaking the layer symmetry, which correctly models differential strain.

-For the twisted bilayer, the two layers are kept on identical square lattices with equal lattice constants.
-Rather than explicitly rotating one or both layers relative to the other, we compute the moiré-modulated coupling function corresponding to a twist angle $\phi$ and overlay this coupling map onto the regular bilayer lattice.
-In this approach, the spins themselves are not displaced as above, but the spatially varying interlayer exchange encodes the effect of twisting.
-This procedure preserves periodic boundary conditions, which would otherwise be lost, and the exact layer symmetry.

 We vary the temperature, interlayer coupling strength $J'$, and deformation parameters $a$ and $\phi$ to study both the thermal ordering transition and the low-temperature crossover from the ferromagnetic to domain state.
 At low temperatures, particularly in the domain-textured regime, the system exhibits long-lived metastable configurations due to the energy cost of rearranging domain walls.
-To ensure convergence to the lowest-energy texture, we use simulated annealing in both the temperature and the coupling strength $J'$.